Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Existence and emergence proved in a domain

 \begin{corollary}[evolution on manifolds] The evolution of the approximate system~\cref{eq:stsexform}+\cref{eqs:stsesdenf} in~\(\TT_\mu\otimes d_\mu\) on any of the invariant\slash integral manifolds~\(\cM_i\), \(i\in\{c,s,u,cs,cu,0\}\), is described by the system~\cref{eqs:stsesdenf} restricted to~\(\MM_i\) and transformed by~\cref{eq:stsexform}. \end{corollary}

-Because of the form of system~\cref{eqs:stsesdenf}, the evolution on the center manifold~\(\MM_c\) (\(\Yv=\ov \) and \(\Zv=\ov \)), is \(\dot{\Xv}=A\Xv+\Fv_c(t,\Xv)\).
+\begin{full} Centre manifolds are crucial to accurate model reduction of dynamical systems \cite[e.g.,][]{Roberts2014a}. \end{full} Because of the form of system~\cref{eqs:stsesdenf}, the evolution on the center manifold~\(\MM_c\) (\(\Yv=\ov \) and \(\Zv=\ov \)), is \(\dot{\Xv}=A\Xv+\Fv_c(t,\Xv)\).
 The coordinate transform~\cref{eq:stsexform} maps this evolution into the original state space to give, as invoked in~\cref{eqs:stbackex}, a parametric description of~\(\cM_c\) and the evolution thereon as

-Most people simplify the parametrisation of the center manifold~\(\cM_c\) by choosing, often implicitly, that the new coordinate~\(\Xv\) be equal to the original~\(\xv\) on~\(\cM_c\). \cref{eg:nfect,eg:qga} make this choice for their example systems.
-But it is a subjective choice, and, if desired, one may use the flexibility about how to parametrise the center manifold (\cref{sec:stsenfsmsde}).
-Nonetheless, in the many cases when people choose the coordinate transform so that on~\(\cM_c\) \(\xv(t,\Xv,\ov ,\ov )=\Xv\) precisely , then the evolution on the center manifold~\(\cM_c\) is that on the graph
+\begin{full} Most people simplify the parametrisation of the center manifold~\(\cM_c\) by choosing, often implicitly, that the new coordinate~\(\Xv\) be equal to the original~\(\xv\) on~\(\cM_c\). \cref{egUdwadia2022,eg:qga} make this choice for their systems, but \cref{sec:stseeg} does not.
+It is a subjective choice, and, if desired, one may be flexible about how to parametrise the center manifold (\cref{sec:stsenfsmsde}).
+Nonetheless, in the many cases when people choose the coordinate transform so that on~\(\cM_c\) \(\xv(t,\Xv,\ov ,\ov )=\Xv\) precisely \cite[e.g.,][]{Chicone97}, then the evolution on the center manifold~\(\cM_c\) is that on the graph